- 1 Conditions

 - NOAA buoy 46098 (middle of Monterey Bay) and NOAA station MEYC1 (on municipal wharf) have water temp and wind

-- NOAA Near-Shore Wave Prediction System (times are UTC*) (alternate site, Hanson plot from 46236)
+- NOAA buoy 46236 Near-Shore Wave Prediction System Hanson plot (times are UTC*)

 - NOAA Weather Forecast (check for small craft advisory)